Little penguin: Management of introduced predators

 Management strategies to mitigate the risk of domestic and feral dog and cats attack include establishing dog-free zones near penguin colonies and introducing regulations to ensure dogs to remain on leashes at all times in adjacent areas.

 The threat of colony collapse at Warrnambool prompted conservationists to pioneer the experimental use of Maremma Sheepdogs to protect the colony and fend off would-be predators.
 The deployment of sheepdogs to protect the penguin colony has deterred the foxes and enabled the penguin population to rebound.
 This is in addition to the support from groups of volunteers who work to protect the penguins from attack at night.
 The first Maremma sheepdog to prove the concept was Oddball, whose story inspired a feature film of the same name, released in 2015.
 In December 2015, the BBC reported, "The current dogs patrolling Middle Island are Eudy and Tula, named after the scientific term for the fairy penguin: Eudyptula.
 They are the sixth and seventh dogs to be used and a new puppy is being trained up [...] to start work in 2016".
 Tula retired in 2019 after nine years of service, and her sister Eudy later died at age 12 in 2021.
 As of 2019, Tula is helping protect farm chickens and training younger guardian dogs.

 In Sydney, professional hunters have been used to protect a colony of Australian little penguins.
 This effort is in addition to support from local volunteers who work to protect the penguins from attack at night.
 In 2019 it was announced that the defensive strategies were paying off and that Manly colony was recovering.

-Near some colonies in Tasmania, traps are set and feral cats that are captured are euthanized.
+Near some colonies in Tasmania, traps are set and feral cats that are captured are euthanised.